junerockwell/REST_NodeJS_API_Samples/README.md

 # REST API Sample Apps
+I've kept these sample apps for a while now, and it's time to make them public!
+And, also improve them if I even find the time.

+Since a lot of the REST API concepts are very similar, especially in the NodeJS way (e.g. Express, Restify, HapiJS, etc.), I figured that I'll make templates for each REST API that I personally like doing to prevent re-creating the wheel, look back and see what I can improve as years go by...The only difference for each template is that they're interfacing different types of Databases.

 In this one repository, there are 3 sample apps.
 All of them are in RestifyJS for the NodeJS Environment.
 But there are 3 different apps to simulate the different databases that I have experiences working with.